error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 ---

-### 📊 Implications: From Theory to Validated Predictor
+### Implications: From Theoretical Framework to Empirically Validated Predictor

 **What This Breakthrough Means:**